Hunger Action Month 2017

 September is Hunger Action Month

-The feeling of running on empty is a reality for 48 million Americans, including 700,000 of our friends and neighbors living in our great state of Wisconsin.
+The feeling of running on empty is a reality for over 40 million Americans, including 700,000 of our friends and neighbors living in our great state of Wisconsin.
 This means that they lack the resources or access they need to get enough meals for a healthy and active life.

 Together, we can make sure that no child, adult or senior living in America ever has to run on empty and so this September, we’re asking everyone to come together to join the fight and raise awareness to help end hunger.